 Even if your work is taken, poetry publishing can be a slow business.
 I once waited almost two years to see a poem of mine in print after it was accepted (this is not an unusual time frame).

 On other occasions you will receive a polite and professional response within days.
 The newcomer will soon find out which editors usually get back quickly.
 I won’t list the ones I’ve had quick responses from here – individual experiences vary, magazines change editors and submissions policies and sometimes disappear completely, so no list can ever be up to date.

-Editors work part-time; imagine a desk piled high with envelopes or an inbox full of e-mails waiting for you in the evening after work.
+Editors often work voluntarily; imagine a desk piled high with envelopes or an inbox full of e-mails waiting for you in the evening after work.
 A fellow poet once told me that a long wait for a response from a particular magazine almost certainly ment that my work had been accepted.
 She turned out to be right, so a long wait may be a good sign.

 But it might not.
 Many magazines now use the electronic submissions system Submittable, where it is possible to check the status of your submission (received/ in progress/ accepted /declined.)
 Some poems of mine have been in ‘received’ for 5 months now.
 But I like the magazine , so I’ll be patient a while longer.

 If a magazine states in its guidelines that it may take a year to respond, I won’t submit.
 For me, a six or seven month wait for a response from a decent magazine seems like a reasonable limit.